 OPEN NOW for Australian residents.
 Borders are closed to international arrivals.

-Volunteers will find this a challenging and hands-on role, working directly with the shelter team to save and care for the precious animals.
+Volunteers will find this a challenging and hands-on experience, working directly with the shelter team to save and care for the precious animals.
 Join us on this truly inspirational project in the beauty and serenity of Australia’s native bushland and help save its iconic natural inhabitants!